Salem, Massachusetts: Witch-related tourism

 In recent years, tourism has been an occasional source of debate in the city, with some residents arguing the city should downplay witch tourism and market itself as a more upscale cultural center.
 In 2005, the conflict came to a head over plans by the cable television network TV Land to erect a bronze statue of Elizabeth Montgomery, who played the comic witch "Samantha" in the 1960s series Bewitched.
-A few special episodes of the series were actually filmed in Salem, and TV Land said that the statue commemorated the 35th anniversary of those episodes.
+Eight episodes of the seventh season of the series were filmed in Salem while their usual set was being repaired after fire damage, and TV Land said that the statue commemorated the 35th anniversary of those episodes.
 The statue was sculpted by StudioEIS under the direction of brothers Elliott and Ivan Schwartz.
 Many felt the statue was good fun and appropriate to a city that promotes itself as "The Witch City", and contains a street named "Witch Way".
-Others objected to the use of public property for what was transparently commercial promotion.
+Others objected to the use of public property for what was commercial promotion.

 There is also a memorial to the victims of the infamous Witch Trials at Proctor's Ledge, the execution site from that time.
 The memorial is "meant to be a place of reflection" for the city.